2015–2016 SWIFT banking hack

 In 2015 and 2016, a series of cyberattacks using the SWIFT banking network were reported, resulting in the successful theft of millions of dollars.
 The attacks were perpetrated by a hacker group known as APT 38 whose tactics, techniques and procedure overlap with the infamous Lazarus Group who are believed to be behind the Sony attacks.
 Experts agree that APT 38 was formed following the March 2013 sanctions and the first known operations connected to this group occurred in February 2014.
-If the attribution to North Korea is accurate, it would be the first known incident of a state actor using cyberattacks to steal funds.
+The attacks raised concerns about state-sponsored cybercrime, particularly given the unprecedented nature of such an attack if attributed to a state actor.

 The attacks exploited vulnerabilities in the systems of member banks, allowing the attackers to gain control of the banks' legitimate SWIFT credentials.
 The thieves then used those credentials to send SWIFT funds transfer requests to other banks, which, trusting the messages to be legitimate, then sent the funds to accounts controlled by the attackers.

 First reports

 The first public reports of these attacks came from thefts from Bangladesh central bank and a bank in Vietnam.

-A $101 million theft from the Bangladesh central bank via its account at the New York Federal Reserve Bank was traced to hacker penetration of SWIFT's Alliance Access software, according to a New York Times report.
+A $101 million theft from the Bangladesh central bank via its account at the New York Federal Reserve Bank was traced to cyber criminals exploiting software vulnerabilities in SWIFT's Alliance Access software, according to a New York Times report.
 It was not the first such attempt, the society acknowledged, and the security of the transfer system was undergoing new examination accordingly.

 Soon after the reports of the theft from the Bangladesh central bank, a second, apparently related, attack was reported to have occurred on a commercial bank in Vietnam.

 Both attacks involved malware written to both issue unauthorized SWIFT messages and to conceal that the messages had been sent.
 After the malware sent the SWIFT messages that stole the funds, it deleted the database record of the transfers then took further steps to prevent confirmation messages from revealing the theft.
 In the Bangladeshi case, the confirmation messages would have appeared on a paper report; the malware altered the paper reports when they were sent to the printer.
 In the second case, the bank used a PDF report; the malware altered the PDF viewer to hide the transfers.

 Furthermore, news agency Reuters reported on 20 May 2016 that there had already been a similar case in Ecuador in early 2015 when Banco del Austro funds were transferred to bank accounts in Hong Kong.
 Neither Banco del Austro nor Wells Fargo, who were asked to conduct the transactions, initially reported the movements to SWIFT as suspicious; implications that the actions actually were a theft only emerged during a BDA lawsuit filed against Wells Fargo.